 - LOVE OVER RULES (2017), Hank Willis Thomas, Annie Alley at Mission St., Yerba Buena

 - Day for Night (2018), Jim Campbell, Top of Salesforce Tower, 415 Mission St., Embarcadero

 The Role of Light Arts

-The medium of the past for art has tended to be physical objects, such as sculpted stone and poured bronze, or paint applied to a surface, such as canvas.
-However, in these modern light-as-art sculptures in San Francisco, new materials and strategies are at play.
-The light might well be controlled by a computer or the wind.
-And the light visible at night might itself be saved sunlight, gathered by the art object during the sunny part of the day.
+The medium of the past for art tended to be physical objects, such as sculpted stone and poured bronze.
+Moreover, another popular form was paint applied to a surface, such as canvas.
+However, in these modern light-as-art sculptures in San Francisco, new materials and strategies show their ingenuity.
+A computer or the wind might control the art.
+The light visible at night might itself be saved sunlight, gathered by the art object during the sunny part of the day.

-If you’re a local or a visitor to San Francisco, put “light art” of your short list of the fun and rewarding things that make exploration in the City a joy.
+If you’re a local or a visitor to San Francisco, put “light art” of your short list of the fun and rewarding things that make exploration of the City a joy.